Greene plans to file articles of impeachment against Biden

 The White House called Greene’s plan a “stunt,” noting Biden is focused on “preventing House Republicans’ default that would crash the economy.”

 Greene initially introduced articles of impeachment against Biden on the first day of his presidency.
 She also filed articles against Garland in August following the search of former President Trump’s Mar-a-Lago property for the classified and sensitive documents taken there.
-But neither advanced in the House.
+Neither advanced in the House.

 The Georgia Republican and ally of House Speaker Kevin McCarthy (R-Calif.) said Biden has refused to enforced immigration laws and secure the border, “deliberately” compromising U.S. national security.
 She said he has allowed migrants to “invade” the country while depriving border control agents of the resources and policies they need to perform their duties.